GelreDome

-The GelreDome ([ˈɣɛlrəˌdoːm]) is a football stadium in the city of Arnhem, Netherlands.
-Built from 1996 to 1998 at a cost equivalent to €75 million, that opened on 25 March 1998.
+The GelreDome ([ˈɣɛlrəˌdoːm]) is a retractable roof and pitch football stadium in the city of Arnhem, Netherlands.
+Built from 1996 to 1998 at a cost equivalent to €75 million, it opened on 25 March 1998.
 The stadium has been the home of association football club Vitesse Arnhem since 1998.
-It was one of the stadiums used during Euro 2000 tournament held in the Netherlands and Belgium.
+It was one of the stadiums used during the Euro 2000 tournament held in the Netherlands and Belgium.

-Both international and Dutch artists have given concerts in the stadium, including Lady Gaga, Pearl Jam, Bruce Springsteen, Tina Turner, Celine Dion, Madonna, Prince, Spice Girls, Justin Bieber, Paul McCartney, Shakira, Iron Maiden, AC/DC, André Rieu, The Rolling Stones, Justin Timberlake and Rihanna.
+Both international and Dutch artists have given concerts in the stadium, including Post Malone, Linkin Park, Lady Gaga, Shakira, Pearl Jam, Bruce Springsteen, Tina Turner, Celine Dion, Madonna, Prince, Bon Jovi, Spice Girls, Justin Bieber, Paul McCartney, Eagles, Iron Maiden, AC/DC, Green Day, André Rieu, The Rolling Stones, Justin Timberlake, Rihanna, and many others.

-The stadium has a retractable roof, as well as a convertible pitch, that can be retracted, when unused during concerts or other events held at the stadium, and a climate control system.
+The stadium has a retractable roof, as well as a convertible pitch that can be retracted when unused during concerts or other events held at the stadium, and a climate control system.
 It has a capacity of 34,000 people for sports events, or 41,000 during concerts.
 The GelreDome pitch is surrounded on each side by four covered all-seater stands, officially known as the Edward Sturing Stand (North), Charly Bosveld Stand (East), Theo Bos Stand (South) and Just Göbel Stand (West).

 The GelreDome currently holds a four-star rating by UEFA.

 History

 The GelreDome replaced the Nieuw Monnikenhuize Stadion as Vitesse's home ground on 25 March 1998.
 Plans had been afoot to expand and to renovate the old and now demolished Nieuw Monnikenhuize.
-However, with a growing fan capacity and with arguments that the location of the old stadium was not strategic enough, the idea was conceived to build a new arena for the Vitesse fans.
+However, with a growing fan base and arguments that the old stadium's location was not strategic enough, the idea was conceived to build a new arena for Vitesse fans.

-The first match played at the stadium was a 4–1 victory by the home team against N.A.C.
-Breda in an Eredivisie match.
+The first match played at the stadium was a 4–1 victory by the home team against NAC Breda in an Eredivisie match.
 The first goal in the new stadium was scored by Vitesse player Dejan Čurović.

 International matches

 Three international matches of the Netherlands national football team were played in the stadium, the first one being on May 27, 1998: a friendly against Cameroon (0–1).
 The last one, played on April 26, 2000, was also a friendly: a 0–0 against Scotland.
-In 2019, the Netherlands women's national team, also played their an international (friendly) match at the stadium.
-Furthermore, the GelreDome was the location for three UEFA Euro 2000 group stage matches, as well as the 2007 UEFA European Under-21 Championship tournament.
+In 2019, the Netherlands women's national team, also played an international (friendly) match at the stadium.
+Furthermore, the GelreDome was the location for three UEFA Euro 2000 group stage matches (with a capacity of 30,000), as well as the 2007 UEFA European Under-21 Championship tournament.